temporalio/sdk-dotnet/README.md

   valuable since often an activity will be referenced by a workflow.
 * Activities can be synchronous or asynchronous.
 If an activity returns a `Task`, that task is awaited on as part of the activity.
+* `[Activity(Dynamic = true)` represents a dynamic activity meaning it will be called when no other activities match.
+  The call must accept a single parameter of `Temporalio.Converters.IRawValue[]` for the arguments.
+Only one dynamic activity may be registered on a worker.

 #### Activity Execution Context